speedata/publisher/doc/manual/doc/description-en/configuration.md

 `pathrewrite` | Comma separated list of entries of the form `A=B` which replace parts in `file:///...A...` to `file:///...B...`.
 Useful when you have absolute paths in the data which must be changed during the publishing process.
 `runs` | Set the number of runs.
 `startpage` | Number of the first page.
+`tempdir`  | Name of the temporary directory.
+Default is the system's temp.
 `timeout` | Maximum time of the publishing run.
 If time is exceeded, the publisher exits with status 1.
 `vars` | Comma separated list of variables and values in the form `var=value` to set additional variables.